Mark Otten

-Mark Otten (born 2 September 1985) is a Dutch former professional footballer who played as a defender.
-He currently manages the NEC U21 team.
+Mark Otten (born 2 September 1985) is a Dutch professional football coach and a former defender who is the head coach of club Jong Utrecht.

 Club career

 NEC

 Born in Nijmegen, Otten developed into a professional football player within the NEC youth academy.
 He joined the team at age 12, after having been discovered for the local youth team RKSV Brakkenstein where his father, Roger Otten, was a coach.
 In January 2003, he was included in the first-team squad by head coach Johan Neeskens for their training camp in Alanya, Turkey.

 On 27 March 2004, Otten made his professional debut in the Eredivisie in a 5–2 away loss to NAC Breda, coming on as an 87th-minute substitute.
 He would go on to make two more appearances during the season, as NEC finished the 2003–04 season in 14th place, six points clear of relegation play-offs.

 Feyenoord

 In April 2004, it was announced that Otten would move to Feyenoord in the following season, after having signed a three-year contract with the club.
 He would, however, struggle to break into the first team, and spent time on loan with Excelsior for two seasons.
 In the 2005–06 season, Otten won the second-tier Eerste Divisie with the club.
 The following season, 2006–07, he was loaned out to his childhood club, NEC.
 He suffered an injury in his upper leg in a pre-season tournament in Den Helder in July 2006, keeping him out for the start of the season.
 In April 2007, he suffered a knee injury, which meant that he was sidelined for six months.